dHiebl/obsidian-ai-journal/README.md

 - **Retrieval**: `TOP_K` (default: 5) - number of past entries to use as context
 - **Prompt**: `ANALYSIS_SYSTEM_PROMPT` - customize the AI's analysis style

+### Using Thinking Models

+This project uses **GPT-OSS** with thinking mode enabled for deeper analysis.

-### Adjusting Thinking Levels (GPT-OSS)
+#### GPT-OSS Thinking Levels

-The GPT-OSS model supports three thinking levels that control the depth of internal reasoning:
+GPT-OSS supports three thinking levels that control the depth of internal reasoning:

 - **`"low"`**: Faster generation, minimal reasoning (good for simple entries)
 - **`"medium"`**: Balanced speed and quality (default, recommended)